EBANX and Uber partner on PIX, Brazil’s new payment system

 “Fintech investment has quickly gained traction, doubling consistently every year since 2016,” it said, with alternative finance proving to be particularly exciting technologically and profitable financially.

-This is good news for Latin America’s of adults with access to a bank account.
+This is good news for Latin America’s uneven shares of adults with access to a bank account.
 However, BIS also cautions that the destabilising effect of this accelerated innovation will need to be countenanced in order to avoid regulatory infractions or even smothering advancement.

 “These institutions face a tough balancing act: they need to provide regulatory certainty that lets fintech firms flourish while making sure not to over-regulate and risk stifling innovation.
 In addition, central banks need to ensure that fintech firms do not pose new or additional risks to financial stability.”